omussell/homelab/design/implementation.md

 --- Possible Solution ---

 CM=Control Machine

 PM=Provisioned Machine

 CM:

-Generate known_hosts file containing the host key of the CM Add new temp user account
+- Generate known_hosts file containing the host key of the CM
+- Add new temp user account
-Generate SSH keys for the temp user account
+- Generate SSH keys for the temp user account
-Generate an authorized_keys file with the public key of the temp user account (and the public key used by the configuration management tools if applicable)
+- Generate an authorized_keys file with the public key of the temp user account (and the public key used by the configuration management tools if applicable)
-Add the known_hosts, authorized_keys, and private+public keys to the build image Build the image
+- Add the known_hosts, authorized_keys, and private+public keys to the build image
+- Build the image
-Provision the PM using the image
+- Provision the PM using the image

 PM:

-Connect to the CM using the private+public keys of the temp user account, and transfer the PM host keys and and other information to the CM
+Connect to the CM using the private+public keys of the temp user account, and transfer the PM host keys and other information to the CM

 CM:

 Add PM host keys to CM known_hosts file
 SSH to PM to apply configuration

 Remove temp user account, and the private+public keys of the account

 PM:

 Remove private+public keys of the temp user account

 ---